-Licensed companies invest hundreds of millions of dollars annually in responsible gaming and problem gambling resources, education, research and employee training.
+Licensed gaming companies invest hundreds of millions of dollars annually in responsible gaming (RG) resources and research and employee training to prevent and address problem gambling.

 Customers have options to self-limit and self-exclude.

 Consumer protection laws mean customers can appeal to state gaming regulators and law enforcement if needed.